What Are The BIG 3 Mistakes Parents Make When Choosing

 As a Coach and Parent, I would ask myself why these kids weren’t getting the training they deserved?
 People told me I “cared too much”.

 I had no clue there was such a thing as caring too much.
+I don’t see any other way to work with athletes.

 Other times I noticed schools hiring a former college athlete to run the weight room, assuming that college sports experience is the same as being a highly qualified performance coach.